Brian-Pho/Textbook-Notes/content/posts/books/the-power-of-meaning/index.md

 ## Introduction

 - What is the meaning of existence?
-- How can I lead a meaningful life?
+- How can I live a meaningful life?
 - Psychologists help people overcome their demons, but it isn't the same as helping them live well.
 - Although it would be best to have both happiness and depth, we would give up some happiness in order to gain depth.
 - Nozick Matrix thought experiment.
 - There is more to life than feeling happy.
-- Hedonia vs Eudaimonia.
-Happiness VS meaning.
+- Hedonia vs eudaimonia.
+Happiness vs meaning.
 - Happiness as a positive mental and emotional state.
 - Feelings are fleeting.
-- Meaningful lives: they evaluate their lives as significant and worthwhile - as part of something bigger; they believe their lives make sense; and they feel their lives are driven by a sense of purpose.
+- *Meaningful lives*: they evaluate their lives as significant and worthwhile - as part of something bigger; they believe their lives make sense; and they feel their lives are driven by a sense of purpose.
 - Happy people are takers, meaningful people are givers.
 - They crafted lives that matter.